RHzzz666/FECFL_original/README.md

 cd scripts
 bash dataset_preparation.sh
 ```
-For FMNIST, CIFAR10, STL10, CIFAR100, you automatically download the dataset.
+For FMNIST, CIFAR10, STL10, CIFAR100, datasets are automatically downloaded.

 For CINIC10, you should download the dataset from [here](https://datashare.is.ed.ac.uk/handle/10283/3192) and unzip in the folder `data` and rename it to `cinic10`.
 For Tiny-ImageNet, you should download the dataset from [here](http://cs231n.stanford.edu/tiny-imagenet-200.zip) and unzip it in the folder `data`.